Truro station (Nova Scotia): History

 In 1918, the ICR was merged into the new federal Crown corporation Canadian National Railways (CNR).
 The large sandstone railway station in Truro saw constant use through the First World War, Great Depression, Second World War and the post-war era.
 It was during the 1950s and 1960s that passenger rail traffic began to drop as a result of increased taxpayer-funded highways and airports, thus by the late 1960s, CN was looking at reducing its operating costs for historic railway station buildings, as well as eliminating unproductive railway property that it was paying tax upon.

+The Dominion Atlantic Railway decided in 1959 to leave the large CN station and built a modest combined passenger and freight station at Willow Street on the western side of Truro.
+It remained in used until 1983 when the DAR closed its Midland Line from Truro to Windsor.

 In 1972 CN, to the chagrin of many residents in the town, demolished the large sandstone station building and replaced it with a linear concrete strip mall (called the Truro Centre) which served to separate the town from the active rail yard opposite the station.
 A new passenger station was placed in the strip mall in the same location as the predecessor railway stations.
 The DAR (operated as CP Rail) continued to offer a mixed train service from Truro to Windsor during the 1970s but from a new passenger/freight station at the west end of the town on Willow Street.